mattvenn/hackspace-power-controller/software/ui.md

 ## LEDs

-Both buttons have green leds.

-* Next button illuminated when valid user present
-* Select button illuminated when a choice is allowed
+button illuminated when a choice is allowed